- Faculty can request items be uploaded by e-mailing email@example.com.

 - If an e-book is not available, we are limited by copyright to scanning approximately one chapter or 10% of a book.
 If the library does not own a copy of the book in question, we can scan your personal copy.

 - Many traditional casebooks are not available to be put on reserve as e-books.
-Upon request, we will scan the first two weeks of required readings to add to your Canvas site.
+Upon request, we will scan the first three weeks of required readings to add to your Canvas site.
 This will allow students to complete the reading even if they have not yet purchased their own copy of the casebook.

 - If you have questions, or need more information, check the COVID-19 Faculty FAQs, contact your library liaison, or email firstname.lastname@example.org.